 You may call 1-800-4-FED-AID (1-800‑433‑3243) to request a paper FAFSA.

 The UNC Charlotte school code for the FAFSA is 002975.
-You must list this code on your FAFSA in order to be eligible to receive financial aid from UNC Charlotte.
+You must list this code on your FAFSA in order for UNC Charlotte to receive a copy of your FAFSA.

 No. Investments do not include the value of the home in which you live, your car, the value of life insurance, retirement plans, pension funds, annuities, non-education IRAs, Keogh plans, etc., or cash, savings and checking already reported.